CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/GUARD.md

 * Replace/Adapt the `app-routing.module.ts` source code with the below snippet:

+* Note: The PagesModule will be add in the next step

 ```typescript
 import { NgModule } from '@angular/core';
 import {Routes, RouterModule, ExtraOptions} from '@angular/router';